Determining available hard drive space

 From the Desktop click This PC or press the shortcut key Windows Key + E. In This PC you'll see each of the drives with a small percentage bar indicating how much disk space for that drive is being used.
 If you need additional information right-click the drive and click Properties.
 Below is an example of what this may look like, as can be seen in the picture the Local Disk (C:).

 Open the Computer Icon or press the shortcut key Windows Key + E. In Computer you will see each drive with a small percentage bar of how much disk space is being used as well as a description of how much is free and the total disk space.
 If you need additional information right-click the drive and click Properties.
-Below is an example of what Computer looks like with the percentage barsthis looks like.
+Below is an example of what Computer looks like with the percentage bars.

 - From the Windows Desktop open My Computer

 - Within My Computer highlight and right-click the C: Drive or the drive you want to determine the capacity or available space on the drive.

 - From the menu that appears after right-clicking the drive click Properties.

 - The Properties window displays the used space, free space, and the total capacity of the hard drive or other drive similar to what is shown below.

 Microsoft Windows 2000 and Windows XP users:

 If you're running Windows 2000 or higher My Computer also display the Total Size and Free Space for each of the drives in the main My Computer Windows.
 If you want to display more information as well as a graph of available space follow the above steps.